 Enable build result extensions to specify order and column

 Build result section extensions can now specify which column and the order in which they appear (Figure 39).
-The result view has two columns, and all extensions will be in the first column by default.
+The result view has two columns, and all extensions are in the first column by default.
 Note: All third-party extensions will appear after the build result sections we include.

 Build to line number

 Now you can jump from a build error to the line of code that caused it.
 Looking at the latest error on the primary build we use as a pull request policy internally, you see this (Figure 40):